 - Running it on PC can be a bit of a drag since it requires additional work

-When looking for an arcade fighting stick or Joystick, an important factor is compatibility and portability.
+When looking for an arcade fighting stick or Joystick, the essential factor is compatibility and portability.
 You can’t have separate fight sticks for each console that you may encounter in different tournaments.
-Not only is that not plausibly, it is also quite expensive.
+Not only is that not plausible, but it is also quite expensive.

-The Qanba Crystal is a fighting stick that is easily going to leave its mark.
+The Qanba Crystal is a fighting stick that will quickly leave its mark.
 Not only due to its 3-way compatibility but due to its performance and build.
 So, why does this fight stick deserve the spot of number two in this list?
 Read on to find out.

 Build and Design